Spectral-timing analysis of the kilohertz quasi-periodic oscillations and constraints on the mass of the neutron star in 4U 1636-536 using AstroSat observations: Acknowledments

 \section{Acknowledments}

-In this article, we utilized \textbf{LAXPC} and \textbf{SXT} data from \textit{AstroSat}, provided by the ISSDC (Indian Space Science Data Centre).
+In this article, we utilised \textbf{LAXPC} and \textbf{SXT} data from \textit{AstroSat}, provided by the ISSDC (Indian Space Science Data Centre).
 We appreciate the AstroSat Science Support Cell (ASSC) 's support for scientific analysis.
-SC thanks IUCAA for the periodic visits that facilitated much of this work, and we acknowledge the LAXPC and SXT Payload Operation Centers (POC) at TIFR, Mumbai.
+We acknowledge the LAXPC and SXT Payload Operation Centres (POC) at TIFR, Mumbai.
 We also used software from HEASARC.
-SM thanks IUCAA for the visiting associateship and acknowledges funding from the Department of Space, Govt. of India, ISRO (grant no. DS\_2B-13013(2)/10/2020-Sec.2).
+SM express gratitude to the Inter-University Centre for Astronomy and Astrophysics (IUCAA) for the Visiting Associateship Programme, which granted periodic visits to SC and facilitated part of this work.
+SM sincerely acknowledges financial support from the Department of Space, Government of India, ISRO (grant no. DS\_2B-13013(2)/10/2020-Sec.2).
+The authors also thank the anonymous referees for their valuable comments and suggestions.